QuanBlue/chat-grpc/README.md

 ```
 --like [user id]             like for user's message,
 --name-len [limit length]    limit the length of the user name.
 Default is 10,
---frame-len [limit length]   limit the length of the frame.
+--frame-width [limit length]   limit the length of the frame.
 Default is 60,
 --padding [limit length]     padding of the content in frame.
 Default is 2,
 --history [limit length]     limit the number of messages in the chat history.
 Default is 9999,
 --help                       show all commands with description,